matt-sharp/matt-sharp/README.md

 ### Hi there, I'm Matt and I'm a Data Scientist and long distance runner!! 🏃

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently studying Machine Learning Engineering for Production (MLOps) Specialization
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects

 ### Connect with me: